-Mobilitate Vigemus (“strength through exercise”) is the proud motto of Durham City Harriers & Athletics Club or simply ‘DCH’.
-We’re a long-established, friendly and welcoming athletics club located in the historic university city of Durham, North East England.
+Mobilitate Vigemus (“strength through exercise”) is the proud motto of Durham City Harriers & Athletics Club.
+Established in 1907, we remain a friendly, welcoming athletics club located in the historic, university city of Durham, in North East England.

 Coached Training